angbor09/crossref_humanities/README.md

 This repository provides data and code used for a study on Crossref coverage of Arts and Humanities scholarly literature.

 Folder structure:
-- The `code` directory contains scripts used to search journals in Crossref
+- The `code` directory contains scripts used to search journals and articles in Crossref
 - The `data` directory contains lists of ISSNs and DOIs searched in Crossref